openedx/edx-proctoring/docs/testing/test_plan.md

 # Special Exams Test Plan

-This document should serve as a catalogue of features included in the proctoring/special-exams system.
-It can be used in part, or in full, whenever manual testing is required.
+This document should serve as a catalogue of  key features included in the proctoring/special-exams system.
+It may be used in part, or in full, whenever manual testing is required.

-## Available Test Courses
+## Available Test Courses in Stage
 - course-v1:edX+cheating101+2018T3
 - course-v1:edX+StageProctortrack+2019

 # Features